Oleksandr-Zhabenko/keter-rate-limiting-plugin/README.md

 ### Token Bucket Example (with TTL)

 The Token Bucket algorithm allows for bursts of traffic.
 You can also specify a TTL for how long an idle bucket remains in memory.
+The throttle configuration is efficiently stored and retrieved using HashMap-based lookups.

 ```haskell
 import Keter.RateLimiter.WAI